Waiuku Forest IntroBeginner

 Undulating, small hills only

 This is an introduction to Waiuku Forest to guide you around the southern side of the forest.
 As you will see throughout the run Waiuku forest has many, many tracks but unfortunately not well marked or mapped.
-My hope is that you will use this run to familiarise yourself and then explore the tracks you see along the way as it's virtually impossible to get lost as you will arrive at either the Tasman sea, the Waikato river or the ironsand mine that surround the southern forest.
+Use this run to familiarise yourself and then explore the tracks you see along the way as it's virtually impossible to get lost as you will arrive at either the Tasman sea, the Waikato river or the iron sand mine that surround the southern forest.
 In fact being a little lost for while in this forest you will discover beautifully huge dunes, stunning pine needle tracks, rivers, oceans and many hidden gems.
 The running away from the forestry roads and 4WD tracks is on a sand base with a pine needle crust that makes for a great surface underfoot.

 Start your run entering the forest road gates to the left of the mine entry.
 Follow the forest road for 2.5km's to the top of the first hill and take a left at the fork.
 At 4.5km's you will come to another fork in the road, go right following the beach carpark sign.